Photo of Pre-Engineering

 Mechanical Engineer

-Mechanical engineers design, produce and operate machinery, from individual components to vehicles to large plant facilities.
-As a mechanical engineer, you would use mechanics, thermodynamics and materials science as well as computer-aided design tools to deliver a wide range of products from aircraft to weapons to robotics to medical devices.
+- Use mechanics, thermodynamics and materials science as well as computer-aided design tools to deliver a wide range of products from aircraft to weapons to robotics to medical devices

 Agricultural Engineer

-Agricultural engineers design and test agricultural machinery components and equipment, food-processing plants, rural electric-power distribution systems, structures to store and process crops, housing for animals and many additional products and technologies to make the agricultural field more efficient.
+- Design and test agricultural machinery components and equipment, food-processing plants, rural electric-power distribution systems, structures to store and process crops, housing for animals and many additional products and technologies to make the agricultural field more efficient

 Mathematics